Courtesy of Scoot Airlines, we recently tested whether its Sydney-Athens services were age-friendly and offered a viable gateway to Europe.

-Like all flights from Australia, it is a long way but the well priced ScootBiz premium service is so comfortable that the airline really comes into its own – at a cost comparable to the gruelling Economy experiences of other long-haul carriers.
+Like all flights from Australia, it is a long way but the well priced ScootBiz premium service is so comfortable that the airline really comes into its own for all ages – at a cost comparable to the gruelling Economy experiences of some other long-haul carriers.

 There was one key aspect that we didn’t report on at the time.

 The 787 Boeing Dreamliner aircraft are also said to prevent the dry-throat and jet lag that usually accompany such a long flight.
 We waited a see how we pulled up after the flight before we commented on our experience.